Jorge Salcedo (soccer)

-Salcedo was arrested March 12, 2019 for conspiracy to commit racketeering for alleged participation in the 2019 college admissions bribery scandal.
+Salcedo was arrested March 12, 2019 for conspiracy to commit racketeering for participation in the 2019 college admissions bribery scandal.
 He resigned from his coaching position in the wake of the scandal.
 He pleaded guilty to the charges in April 2020.
 He was later sentenced in March 2021 to, among other things, eight months in prison.

 Playing career

 High school and college

 Salcedo, son of soccer player Hugo Salcedo, grew up in Cerritos, California.
 He attended Cerritos High School where he twice earned Parade high school soccer All-America recognition.
 He then attended UCLA and played soccer for the Bruins from 1990 to 1993.
 During his four seasons with the Bruins, Salcedo 74 games, scored six goals and added seven assists.
 In 1990, his freshman season, Salcedo scored the decisive penalty kick shootout goal to give the Bruins the NCAA Men's Soccer Championship.
 He was a 1993 first-team All-American, and graduated with a bachelor's degree in political science.